Aging & Health A to Z

 Studies have found that people who eat a lot of junk food—processed, fatty, and sugary foods—are at greater risk of developing depression.
-On the other hand, people who eat a lot of fruits, vegetables, and fish (the Mediterranean diet) appear to be less likely to develop depression.
+On the other hand, people who follow a Mediterranean diet (eating a lot of fruits, vegetables, and fish) appear to be less likely to develop depression.

-Vegetarians, especially vegans who eat no eggs or dairy products, need to be particularly careful about getting enough B vitamins and minerals in their diets.
-If you’re a vegetarian, ask your healthcare provider whether you should be getting supplemental:
+Vegetarians need to be particularly careful about getting enough B vitamins and minerals in their diets.
+This is especially the case if you are a vegan (someone who eat does not any animal products, such as eggs or dairy).
+If you’re a vegetarian or vegan, ask your healthcare provider whether you should be getting these supplements:

-- Vitamin B6: You need vitamin B6, for example, to produce normal levels of serotonin, one of the brain’s most important neurotransmitters and one that plays a key role in regulating mood.
-Vitamin B6 is found in beans, potatoes, bananas, meat, chicken, peanut butter, and fish like salmon and tuna.
-The recommended intake for men older than 50 years of age is 1.7 mg per day, while women are advised to get 1.5 mg.
+- Vitamin B6: You need vitamin B6 to produce normal levels of serotonin.
+Serotonin is one of the brain’s most important neurotransmitters and plays a key role in regulating mood.
+Vitamin B6 is found in beans, potatoes, bananas, meat, chicken, peanut butter, and fish such as salmon and tuna.
+The recommended intake for men older than 50 years of age is 1.7 mg per day, while women are advised to get 1.5 mg per day.

-- Vitamin B 12: A deficiency in vitamin B12, which is found in meat, eggs, and dairy products, is linked to depression, fatigue, and an inability to concentrate.
+- Vitamin B 12: Vitamin B12 is found in meat, eggs, and dairy products.
+A lack of Vitamin B12 is linked to depression, fatigue, and an inability to concentrate.
 Supplements and fortified foods can provide the 25-100 micrograms older adults need daily.
 Older adults are particularly prone to vitamin B12 deficiency.

-- Iron: Iron deficiency may also make you feel tired and contribute to depression.
-Iron is mainly found in meat, but a balanced vegetarian diet with plenty of dark green leafy vegetables and legumes should give you an adequate supply.
+- Iron: An iron deficiency may also make you feel tired and contribute to depression.
+Iron is mainly found in meat, but you should also be able to get an adequate supply of iron from a balanced vegetarian diet that includes plenty of dark green leafy vegetables and legumes.

 Exercise and Depression

-When you’re depressed and short on energy, the idea of exercising can be daunting.
-But recent research finds that exercise can help treat depression and keep it at bay once you feel better.
-Just 30 minutes of exercise—walking, gardening, even washing the car—counts.
-Doing this kind of exercise three times a week can make a real difference.
+When you’re depressed and short on energy, the idea of exercising can be discouraging.
+But recent research finds that exercise can help treat depression, as well as keep it from getting worse once you feel better.
+Just 30 minutes of exercise counts.
+This can include walking, gardening, or even washing the car.
+Doing this kind of activity three times a week can make a real difference.